 If meeting information is not listed below, please contact the club advisor.

-Students must return the XC Contract and certification of accident insurance (linked below) to Coach Miller.
+Students must return the permission slip and certification of accident insurance to Coach Miller.
 If you have purchased WCPSS accident insurance, you must provide documentation for proof of purchase.

 - Student cannot participate if absent or assigned a suspension on the day intramurals take place.

 - Students must display positive behaviors and sportsmanship to coaches and peers.
-Behavioral issues may result in dismissal for the continuance of the intramural sport season.
+Behavioral issues may result in dismissal for the continuance of the club season.

 - Students should be dressed in appropriate athletic and climate appropriate clothing.